nim-lang/Nim/doc/manual.md

     The inline convention means the caller should not call the procedure, but inline its code directly.
 Note that Nim does not inline, but leaves this to the C compiler; it generates `__inline` procedures.
-This is only a hint for the compiler: it may completely ignore it and it may inline procedures that are not marked as `inline`.
+This is only a hint for the compiler: it may completely ignore it, and it may inline procedures that are not marked as `inline`.

 `fastcall`:idx: